hoAlimoradi/AndroidSecurity/README.md

 - :shield: **Protect User Data**: Permissions ensure apps cannot access sensitive user data (like contacts, location, or messages) without user consent.

+## Common Tools for Android Pen-testing

+Android penetration testing is a vital process to uncover vulnerabilities in applications and the Android OS itself.
+There are numerous tools available to assist in this endeavor, each with its own specific capabilities and focus areas.
+Here's a list of common tools employed in Android pen-testing:

+### 1. Drozer

+- :mag_right: **Overview**:
+  - Drozer is a versatile security audit and analysis tool tailored for the Android ecosystem.

+- :toolbox: **Key Features**:
+  - Explores and interacts with the Android OS and applications.
+  - Identifies security vulnerabilities in apps.
+  - Exploits and simulates Android app behaviors.

+### 2. ADB (Android Debug Bridge)

+- :computer: **Overview**:
+  - A command-line tool that acts as a bridge between the computer and Android device, it's a part of the Android SDK.

+- :toolbox: **Key Features**:
+  - Installs and uninstalls applications.
+  - Runs shell commands directly on the Android device.
+  - Accesses device logs and other diagnostics.

+### 3. MobSF (Mobile Security Framework)

+- :shield: **Overview**:
+  - MobSF is an all-encompassing mobile application pen-testing framework supporting both Android and iOS.

+- :toolbox: **Key Features**:
+  - Offers automated static and dynamic code analysis.
+  - Supports web API testing related to mobile apps.
+  - Provides detailed reporting on identified vulnerabilities.

+### 4. APKX

+- :package: **Overview**:
+  - Designed primarily for the decompiling and extracting of Android APKs.

+- :toolbox: **Key Features**:
+  - Decompiles APKs to access the source code.
+  - Analyzes app resources and assets.
+  - Assists in the reverse engineering of Android applications.

+### 5. Frida

+- :wrench: **Overview**:
+  - A dynamic code instrumentation toolkit, Frida lets you inject snippets of JavaScript or your own library into native apps on Android.

+- :toolbox: **Key Features**:
+  - Monitors internal function calls and changes their behavior.
+  - Debugs in real-time.
+  - Modifies app behavior during runtime.

+## Conclusion

+The realm of Android penetration testing is vast and evolving.
+Utilizing and mastering the above-listed tools will provide security researchers with a robust arsenal to tackle challenges in the Android security landscape.

+> **Note**: Always adhere to ethical guidelines when using these tools.
+Ensure permissions are granted when conducting any form of testing.

 - :gear: **Guard System Resources**: Certain system operations can be disruptive or resource-intensive.
 Permissions prevent apps from recklessly consuming system resources or changing settings.

 ### How it Works